Other products

 For the active immunisation of sheep and goats to stimulate cell-mediated and humoral immunity against M. avium subsp. paratuberculosis infection, as an aid in the control of Johne’s disease in those species.

 This is a Limited Marketing Authorisation.
-A full set of supporting efficacy data is not available for this product.
+A full set of supporting efficacy data are not available for this product.

 Further information on this product and its supporting data can be found on http://www.vmd.gov.uk/ProductInformationDatabase/